Article I: Name and Offices

 - No member may serve on the Nominating Committee for more than one year consecutively

 - Publications Committee.
-The Publications Committee shall consist of six members, one appointed each year for a 3-year term by the President.
+The Publications Committee shall consist of six members, one appointed each year for a 3-year term by the Chair and Editor in Chief of the DMCN Journal.

 - Scientific Program Committee.
-Each year, the Second Vice President shall appoint two members to the Scientific Program Committee to serve a two-year term.
-Additional members may be appointed to the committee for a 1-year term, at the discretion of the First Vice President.
+Each year, the Second Vice President shall appoint two members to the Scientific Program Committee to serve a two-year term as Co – Chair Elect and Co- Chair.
+Additional members may be appointed to the committee for a 1-year term, at the discretion of the Second Vice President and Co - Chairs.

 Section 2.
 Continuing Committees